ziban/Collaborative-Blocky-Editor/README.md

 ###Installation
 	Clone the repository
 	CD into it.
-	Make sure you have node and npm.
+	Make sure you have node, npm and redis installed.
 	run sh install.sh

 	Go to http://localhost:3000